BovinityDivinity/bovbot/README.md

 !8ball [question] - Ask the Magic 8-Ball a question!

+!currency - Returns the amount of currency user has.

+!bet [amount] - Bets [amount] of currency, rolling against the minmum roll value set by the streamer.

 ## External APIs

 BovBot is not (yet) capable of accessing arbitrary APIs via user commands.
 However, there are some built-in commands that connect to external APIs.
 These commands can all be enabled or disabled via the control panel.